Rupayan City: Project

+The land area of Rupayan City Uttara is 134.5 bighas (81 acres).
+Apartments sizes are between 1980 sft to 7353 sft.

-Total area of Rupayan City Uttara project is around 150 bigha land.
-This project is one of the largest township projects in Bangladesh.
-It has residentials apartments, shopping malls, schools, mosques and office spaces.
+It has residential apartments, shopping malls, schools, mosques and office spaces.
 The project has 4 phase: 3 residential and 1 commercial.
 2 of the residential phases Majestic & Grand are the CONDO phase, and SkyVilla is the villa & Penthouse.
 The project consists of 63% open space.